nextflow-io/nextflow/docs/reference/syntax.md

 file('hello.txt', checkIfExists: true)
 ```

 The named arguments are collected into a map and provided as the first positional argument to the function.
-Thus the above function call can be rewritten as:
+The above function call can be rewritten as:

 ```groovy
 file([checkIfExists: true], 'hello.txt')